OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 ---
 title: "Bitbucket Pipelines: Pipes and integrating with Octopus Deploy"
-description: What are Bitbucket Pipes and how can you integrate them in your Bitbucket Pipeline with Octopus Deploy?
+description: What are Bitbucket Pipes, and how can you integrate them into your Bitbucket Pipeline with Octopus Deploy?
 author: mark.harrison@octopus.com
-visibility: private
+visibility: public
 published: 3020-04-13
 metaImage: bitbucket-cd.png
 bannerImage: bitbucket-cd.png